tommay/spudoku-android/README.md

 If you say so.
-But Spudoku can make puzzles of various difficulties, anywhere from EasyPeasy which is even easier than Easy up to Wicked which is so hard that not even Spudoku knows how to solve them without guessing.
+But Spudoku can make puzzles of various difficulties, anywhere from EasyPeasy which is even easier than Easy up to Wicked which is so hard that not even Spudoku itself knows how to solve them without guessing.
 But maybe you're smarter than Spudoku.

 ## Is that all?